Fish Sandwich in Istanbul (Balık Ekmek): What It Is and Where to Eat It

 If you want a table once the sandwich is gone, the neighborhood holds far more than grills.
 See our picks for Karaköy restaurants.

 None of that should put you off.
-The locals in Karaköy still line up for Norwegian mackerel in fresh bread, and joining them is the cheapest way to eat well by the water.
-If you want to keep going after lunch, our Kadıköy street food tour runs three evenings a week with a maximum of 10 guests.
+The appeal is grilled fish, fresh bread, and the water beside you.
+If you want to keep going after lunch, compare the current details for our Kadıköy street food tour.